northwesternmutual/ai-challenge/README.md

 ## Example

-We'll assume you've installed the framework using the install instructions above.
+We'll assume you've installed the framework using the Docker-Compose option above.

 ### Algorithm Component
 In order to fascilitate a tournament, AI implementations are needed.
 The following illustrates how an implementation might be submitted.
 See the full [documentation](./algorithmService/README.md) for more details.